Traveling to Africa

 Will I Have Trouble with the Language Barrier?

-It is definitely possible to get around Africa using English.
-But with the intense accents from both parties, there is a need for extra patience.
+It is definitely possible to get around Africa using English, carrying extra patience to wade through accents.
 Try using different words to express the same sentence if someone doesn’t understand what you’re saying.
-Remember, slang is different throughout the world so you may want to try to avoid slang words if someone is having a hard time understanding you.
+Remember, slang is different throughout the world so you may want to avoid slang words.

 Is Africa a Good Place to Travel to with Children?

 While there are parts of Africa that are off-limits even to the most experienced traveler, there are plenty of areas that are quite safe.
-Make sure to talk to your travel consultant about which areas are best to travel with your family.
+Make sure to talk with your travel consultant about which areas are best to travel with your family and the minimum age accepted at lodges and camps.

 Do I Tip?